ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 The master branch of the repository may be used a source of code to be cloned and then used to develop features.
-Individual developers should create their own feature branches with clones of data from either the staging branch or the master branch.
+Individual developers should create their own feature branches with clones of data from either the "dev" branch or the master branch.

 Not shown are additional branches that may be used to a) bundle multiple features into a smaller number of release branches, or b) carry out the development and testing of emergency "hot fixes"that clone